 • Bus: 39, 63, 70, 86, 96

-• More to Do Nearby: Walk a few blocks to the Cluny Christmas Market, (next to the Cluny Museum at the Saint-Germain/Boulevard de Saint-Michel intersection) where you'll find a half-dozen or so stalls offering delicious prepared regional French food to eat on the spot.
+• More to Do Nearby: Walk a few blocks to the Cluny Christmas Market, (next to the Cluny Museum at the Saint-Germain/Boulevard de Saint-Michel intersection) where you'll find around a half-dozen stalls offering delicious prepared regional French food to eat on the spot, plus perhaps another 15 or so offering gift items.
 Spend an hour or two at the Cluny Museum (free entrance with a Paris Museum Pass) - also known as the National Museum of the Middle Ages - and immerse yourself in medieval treasures including the famous Lady and the Unicorn tapestries, as well as the 3rd century Roman baths.

 • Where to Stay Nearby: Hotels & apartments near Saint-Germain-des-Prés Church in the 6th Arrondissement